-As a multi-property owner who has done a dozen home remodels myself, my recommendation is to always do the big jobs with a permit.
+As a multi-property owner who has done a dozen home remodels myself, my recommendation is to always do the big jobs with permits.
 In the long run, remodeling with a permit tends to products better and safer work.
-Further, remodeling with a permit helps with your home’s resale value.
+Further, remodeling with a permit helps with your home's resale value.

 One of the benefits of property ownership is that you can remodel based on your tastes.
 Further, you can increase the value of your property by expanding its livable space.
 When the time comes to remodel, you will face a dilemma of whether to remodel with permits or without permits.

 In this post, we'll go over: